 You can always change your shape dynamically by dragging the side widget.
 Try creating a triangle.

-To resize, drag any of the bounding box handles and look for the magenta guide to keep things aligned, or press Shift while dragging to constrain proportions.
+- To resize, drag any of the bounding box handles, or press Shift while dragging to constrain proportions.

 Explore more shapes on your own, or see Draw, edit, and re-edit shapes easily to learn more about creating shapes.